 When do we take disciplinary action?

-2. You don’t follow the conditions of your accreditation, authorisation, or permission.
+2. If you don’t follow the conditions of your accreditation, authorisation, or permission.

-4. You no longer meet the requirements for your accreditation, authorisation, or permission.
+4. If you no longer meet the requirements for your accreditation, authorisation, or permission.

 We may issue an improvement notice to deal with a current or likely breach of the: